collegiumv/cv_jekyll/pages/academics/courses/index.md

 layout: page
 ---

 Collegium V offers many courses that are found no where else in the University.
-A listing of selected courses is provided below.x
+A listing of selected courses is provided below.

   * [Game Theory](game-theory/)
   * [Readings in Criminal Minds and Lethal Crimes](readings-in-criminal-minds-and-lethal-crimes/)